David Solomons

 David is the author of two original novels set in the world of Doctor Who.
 Writing The Secret in Vault 13 (2018) and The Maze of Doom (2020) fulfilled his childhood dream.

-In addition to his acclaimed children’s fiction, he has been writing screenplays for many years—his first feature film was an adaptation of Five Children and It, starring Kenneth Branagh and Eddie Izzard.
-His film about an unhappy novelist, Not Another Happy Ending, was honored as the closing film of the Edinburgh International Film Festival.
+In addition to his acclaimed children’s fiction, he has been writing screenplays for many years.
+His first script, The Fabulous Bagel Boys, was shortlisted for a BAFTA New Writer Award.
+David served as screenwriter for the 2004 feature adaptation of Five Children and It, starring Kenneth Branagh.
+He co-wrote the Pinocchio miniseries, starring Bob Hoskins (2008), and The Great Ghost Rescue, starring Jason Isaacs (2011).
+Not Another Happy Ending, written by David, was the closing film of the Edinburgh International Film Festival in 2013.
+He studied English Literature at Glasgow University.

 A Beginner’s Guide to Ruling the Galaxy is his sixth novel for children.

-He was born in Glasgow and now lives in Dorset with his wife, the novelist Natasha Solomons, and their children.
+He was born in Glasgow and now lives in Dorset with his children.

 David’s Genres